favonia/cloudflare-ddns/README.markdown

 Use this when you are already using `network_mode: host` and want the updater to read addresses from one specific host interface.

-This changes which host interface addresses are read.
-It does not change which network the container uses for outbound requests.
+This changes which host interface addresses are read, not which network the container uses for outbound requests.

 ```yaml
 environment: